shipstone-labs/ic-timed-encrypted-vetkd/README.md

 ## Key Features and Considerations

-	Security By using vetKeys derived from unique identifiers and owner principals, the system ensures that only intended recipients can decrypt and access the documents.
+**Security.** By using vetKeys derived from unique identifiers and owner principals, the system ensures that only intended recipients can decrypt and access the documents.

-	Flexibility Users control when and with whom their documents are shared, with the ability to set access times and revoke shares if necessary.
+**Flexibility.** Users control when and with whom their documents are shared, with the ability to set access times and revoke shares if necessary.

-	Transparency The history log provides a transparent record of all interactions related to each note, enhancing accountability.
+**Transparency.** The history log provides a transparent record of all interactions related to each note, enhancing accountability.

-	User Experience Continual polling for readable documents ensures users have up-to-date access to new shared content.
+**User Experience.** Continual polling for readable documents ensures users have up-to-date access to new shared content.

 # Encrypted notes: vetKD